What The Covid-19 Furlough Extension Means For You15th May 2020

 - Furlough support will run until the end of April 2021.

 - Furloughed employees will continue to receive 80% of their salary (up to £2,500).

-- Employers have been sharing the cost from August 2020.
+- Employers have been sharing the cost since August 2020.

-Chancellor Rishi Sunak’s statement on the furlough extension – like many other government announcements on the Covid-19 measures – begs as many questions as it answers.
+The government's furlough support – like many other of its announcements on Covid-19 measures – begs as many questions as it answers.

 Here are some of questions that employers have been asking our solicitors:

 Q1: Can an employee take annual leave while on furlough?

 A: Yes – but why would they?
 Despite the promised easing of the lockdown, there is little incentive to take a holiday at this time.

 If any employees do take annual leave at this time, they are entitled to be paid their normal rate of pay for the holiday period – not the reduced amount they receive during furlough.

 Employers can refuse any requests by giving the required notice.